pangeacyber/pangea-django-example/README.md

 In this example, you will see: How to integrate Pangea’s python SDK, Secure Audit Log, and File Intel service and also a File Upload feature in Python’s Django web framework.

-Sample App is takn from [egorsmkv](https://github.com/egorsmkv/simple-django-login-and-register-dynamic-lang)
+Sample App is takn from [egorsmkv](https://github.com/egorsmkv/simple-django-login-and-register-dynamic-lang)'s Django Simple loging and register

 ## Prerequisites
 * Python 3